AISquaredInc/aisquared/README.md

   - The `MulticlassFeedback` object is a feedback object for multiclass classification use cases
 - `RegressionFeedback`
   - The `RegressionFeedback` object is a feedback object for regression use cases
+- `ModelFeedback`
+  - The `ModelFeedback` object is a feedback object for configuring feedback for the model directly, rather than its predictions

 #### Preprocessing Steps